NextGen Summer Bridge Program

 Who Can Participate?

 - First-time-in-college students who desire to earn an associate degree from PBSC in two years or less.

-- Be classified as first-generation in college (neither parent completed a bachelor's degree) or economically disadvantage (received free/reduced lunch in high school.)
+- Be classified as first-generation in college (neither parent completed a bachelor's degree) or economically disadvantaged (received free/reduced lunch in high school.)

 - Can attend a 2-week summer bridge program (all eight days.)

-The 2-week summer bridge summer program is at no cost to all eligible students who complete the 2022-23 & 2023-24 FAFSA and meet low-income requirements.
-Other Financial Aid (Scholarships and Grants) to cover Tuition & Fees, Books, Transportation & Educational Supplies is also available for students who are not 100% pell-eligible.
+The 2-week summer bridge summer program is at no or low cost to all eligible students who complete the 2023-24 & 2024-25 FAFSA and in-state tuition requirements.
+Other Financial Aid (Scholarships and Grants) to cover Tuition & Fees, Books, Transportation & Educational Supplies is also available for students who are not 100% Pell-eligible.
 Other financial benefits include: